The ProDrone FullSet is a set of diversity-ready antenna, precision-made . Let’s have a look at how they perform on a diversity receiver.

 ProDrone will soon make the 7-turn version available which has higher gain (longer range but narrower beam width), more suitable for long range flying.

-The 4-lobe cloverleaf antenna is used on the video receiver.
+The 4-lobe cloverleaf antenna is circular polarized, and used on the video receiver.
 The cable is made of the same material as the Helical, and can be bent to whatever angle required.

 vSWR Provided by Prodrone 5640-5950 < 2 5640-5860 < 1.6 5640-5819 < 1.4 5640-5752 < 1.2 5645 = 1.02 5705 = 1.08 5740 = 1.17 5760 = 1.21 5805 = 1.35